in2code-de/in2publish_core/Documentation/Events/RecursiveRecordPublishingEnded.md

 ## What

-* `record`: The root record which contains all related records which are going to be published.
+* `recordTree`: The root record which contains all related records which were published.
-* `recordPublisher`: The instance of the `RecordPublisher` which will be used to publish the records.

 ## Possibilities